iainvdw/fronteers-2016-notes/Fronteers 2016.md

 Aria roles, attributes, states.

-The only AT that support ARIA are screenreaders.
+The only assistive technologies that support ARIA are screenreaders.

 ### Inert elements
 You can 'repair' inert elements with a few attributes.